christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

    [service]
    ENABLE_NOTIFY_MAIL = true
    ```
-5. Now, when the workflow fails you should get a mail in the MailDev web interface.
+5. Now, when the workflow fails you should receive a mail in the MailDev web interface.

 ### Webhook
 Furthermore, we want to test webhooks.